hrc2/hrc2.github.io/papers/_posts/2018-03-01-blossom-lbr.md

 layout: paper
 title: "Blossom: A Tensile Social Robot Design with a Handcrafted Shell"
 year: "2018"
 shortref: "Suguitan & Hoffman.
-HRI 2018"
+HRI 2018 LBR"
 shorttitle: "Blossom: A Tensile Social Robot Design with a Handcrafted Shell"
 nickname: blossom-lbr
 journal: "Companion of the 2018 ACM/IEEE International Conference on Human-Robot Interaction (HRI)"